 Follow up the coat care with an inspection of the ears and gently clean them

 if excessive wax is present.
 If there's any sign of infection, of course you'll consult your vet.

 Teeth and Nails: Daily brushing of the teeth is ideal and if you start this early in life, pets become used to it quite quickly.
-My dog actually comes running to have his teeth cleaned because he loves the taste of
+My dog actually comes running to have his teeth cleaned because he loves the taste of this toothpaste

 .
 If you can't manage daily, shoot for at least a couple of times a week, because dental care is so important.